International sanctions during the Russian invasion of Ukraine

-Following Russia's invasion of Ukraine beginning on 24 February 2022, the United States, the European Union, and other Western countries introduced or significantly expanded sanctions covering Russian President Vladimir Putin and other government members, and banned "selected Russian banks" from using the SWIFT international payments system, triggering the 2022 Russian financial crisis and a massive international boycott of Russia and Belarus, which supports the invasion.
+Following the full declaration of the Russian invasion of Ukraine, which started on 24 February 2022, institutions such as the United States, the European Union, and other Western countries introduced or significantly expanded sanctions covering Russian president Vladimir Putin, other government members and Russian citizens in general.
+Some Russian banks were banned from using the SWIFT international payments system.
+The sanctions and the boycotts of Russia and Belarus have impacted the Russian economy in various ways.
+Nevertheless, Russian authorities have mitigated the impact of sanctions by procuring essential goods from consumer products that are rarely subject to export restrictions, by exploiting globalized supply chains, and by turning toward trading partners who have ignored Western sanctions, such as China, India, Turkey and the UAE.

-Background and history of sanctions and ramifications
+Background

 History of sanctions

-Western countries and others imposed limited sanctions on Russia after it recognised the independence of its puppet states, the Donetsk and Luhansk People's Republics, on 21 February 2022 in a speech by Vladimir Putin.
-With the commencement of attacks on 24 February 2022, a large number of other countries began applying sanctions with the aim of devastating the Russian economy.
+Western countries and others imposed sanctions on Russia after it recognised the independence of its occupied territories, the so-called Donetsk and Luhansk People's Republics, on 21 February 2022, in a speech by Vladimir Putin.
 The sanctions were wide-ranging, targeting individuals, banks, businesses, monetary exchanges, bank transfers, exports, and imports.
-The sanctions included cutting off major Russian banks from SWIFT, the global messaging network for international payments, although there would still be limited accessibility to ensure the continued ability to pay for gas shipments.
-Sanctions also included asset freezes on the Russian Central Bank, which holds $630 billion in foreign-exchange reserves, to prevent it from offsetting the impact of sanctions and implicated the Nord Stream 2 gas pipeline.
+They included cutting off major Russian banks from SWIFT, the main network for international payments, although there remained limited accessibility to ensure the continued ability to pay for gas shipments.
+Sanctions also included asset freezes on the Russian Central Bank, which holds $630 billion in foreign-exchange reserves, to prevent it from offsetting the impact of sanctions.
 By 1 March, the total amount of Russian assets frozen by sanctions amounted to $1 trillion.

 Major multinational companies including Apple, IKEA, ExxonMobil, and General Motors, have individually decided to apply sanctions to Russia.
-Ukrainian and Western governments have explicitly urged the global private sector to help uphold international law, and the EU, UK and Australia have also called on global digital platforms to remove pro-Russian propaganda.
-Multinational companies have disengaged from Russia to comply with sanctions and trade restrictions imposed by home states, but also on their own accord, beyond what was required by law, to avoid the economic and reputational risks associated with maintaining commercial ties with Russia.
+Ukrainian along with U.S. and EU governments have explicitly urged the global private sector to help uphold sanctions, and the EU, UK and Australia have also called on global digital platforms to remove Russian-based web sites.
+Some multinational companies have disengaged from Russia to comply with sanctions and trade restrictions imposed by home states, but also on their own accord, beyond what was required by law, to avoid the economic and reputational risks associated with maintaining commercial ties with Russia.

-Several countries that are historically neutral, such as Switzerland and Singapore, have agreed to sanctions.
+Several countries that are historically neutral, such as Switzerland and Singapore, have agreed to partial sanctions.
 Some countries also applied sanctions to Belarusian organisations and individuals, such as President Alexander Lukashenko, because of Belarus' involvement in the invasion.

 In response to the invasion, Germany's chancellor, Olaf Scholz, suspended the Nord Stream 2 pipeline and announced a new policy of energy independence from Russia.
 In addition, Germany provided arms shipments to Ukraine, the first time that it provided arms to a country at war since the end of World War II.
-Germany also increased defence expenditures by approximately $100 billion, by some estimates making it the third largest military spender in the world.
-German industry shifted from reliance on Russian natural gas to producing more energy with renewable sources, importing gas and coal to provide power and heating while new power generation facilities could be built.
+Germany also created a €100 billion fund for additional defence expenditures.
+German industry shifted from reliance on Russian natural gas to producing more energy from renewable sources, importing gas and more coal to provide power and heating while new power generation facilities could be built.